 Map: USGS Clallam Bay

-Favorite Eats After Hike: Turnip The Beet, Nourish Sequim, Linda’s Wood Fired Food, Finn River, Sunsets West Co-op, or just Pack A Cooler.
+Favorite Eats After Hike: Turnip The Beet, Yodelin, Nourish Sequim, Linda’s Wood Fired Food, Finn River, Sunsets West Co-op, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.

 Find out current conditions and as always, practice Leave No Trace.
 Pretty Please.